-At VUB the safety of our campuses and the VUB community takes centre stage.
-We therefore have a number of emergency services and safety procedures for prevention, incidents and emergencies, and general requests for help.
+At VUB, ensuring the safety of our campuses and community is our top priority.
+A number of emergency services and safety procedures have therefore been put in place for the prevention, management and resolution of incidents and emergencies, and general requests for help.